 - Termium Plus — The Government of Canada’s terminology and linguistic database.

-- Collection of Canadian language resources — Writing resources, glossaries and dictionaries, language learning opportunities, and organizations and event.
+- Collection of Canadian language resources — Writing resources, glossaries and dictionaries, language learning opportunities, and organizations and events.

-- Glossaries and vocabularies — Various glossaries and vocabularies listing terms specific to different activities areas of federal departments.
+- Glossaries and vocabularies — Various glossaries and vocabularies listing terms specific to different activity areas of federal departments.

 - First Nation Profiles — Information that describes individual First Nation communities across Canada, including official names and other administrative or legal information as well as definitions.

 - Le grand dictionnaire terminologique (GDT) — Terminology database of the Office québécois de la langue française and its partners.

 - ONTERM — Official terminology of the Government of Ontario, in English and French: official names and titles used by the Government of Ontario.

 Elsewhere around the globe